The best rappelling gloves are designed to keep your hands safe without sacrificing dexterity.

 The Rothco full-finger glove was designed specifically for rappelling, which is why it’s able to provide more than adequate protection from rope burns and the like.
 Not a lot of people have purchased this pair of gloves, probably because it’s a newer model, but it’d definitely give them a shot if I were at the beginning of my rappelling career.

 According to Rothco, these gloves flaunt a full leather build, with foam padded back and knuckles for improved protection.
 The palm area is suede, and it apparently benefits from some kind of reinforcement as well.
-All things considered, this product offers quite a bit of value for money, as it won’t set you back more than $30.
+All things considered, this product offers quite a bit of value for money.
 Generally, I’d recommend spending a bit more than that for a pair of rappelling gloves, but in this case, I’m not so sure this rule applies.